 The Kid never once over the course of the entire weekend displayed any hint of dissatisfaction or stifled, seething rage with the hair style or her hair in general, but come 7:55 Monday morning just as school was about to begin, she spontaneously burst into hysterics.
 The haircut was the most hideous thing she’d ever seen.
 It was abhorrent.
 It was ruining her life!

 Which is when I turned to Twitter.
-Released into the universe, my tweet returned a host of wonderful, caring individuals who rallied around to support me in my time of need.
+Released into the universe, my tweet about a ruinous bad haircut returned a host of wonderful, caring individuals who rallied around to support me in my time of need.
 Well, one really lovely individual, anyway.

 That morning I’d been completely caught off guard.
 There had been no warning bell, no gathering dark clouds on the horizon.
 What was worse is I am not skilled with hair.
 I don’t know what to do with it.
 I don’t even know how to braid.
 Hairspray was the best I had to offer, and while in the back of my mind I knew it wouldn’t work – it was a mere diversion – I was praying that magical mist could somehow convince The Kid that all was right and just again in the world of hair.
 It was a long shot, but it was all I had.